oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_GPU_numba-dpex_Genetic_Algorithm/README.md

 # `Genetic Algorithms on GPU using Intel® Distribution of Python numba-dpex` Sample

-The `Genetic Algorithms on GPU using Intel® Distribution of Python numba-dpex` sample shows how to implement general generic algorithm (GA) and offload computation to GPU using numba-dpex.
+The `Genetic Algorithms on GPU using Intel® Distribution of Python numba-dpex` sample shows how to implement a general generic algorithm (GA) and offload computation to GPU using numba-dpex.

 | Area                    | Description
 | :---                    | :---
-| What you will learn     | How to implement genetic algorithm using the Data-parallel Extension for Numba* (numba-dpex)?
+| What you will learn     | How to implement the genetic algorithm using the Data-parallel Extension for Numba* (numba-dpex)?
 | Time to complete        | 8 minutes
 | Category                | Code Optimization